 All Meats (Including Organ Meats)

 Meats are a great source of protein which our bodies need to build muscle (5).
 On the Paleo diet, you’re allowed to eat beef, chicken, goat, pork, lamb, turkey, and game birds, e.g., pheasant and grouse.
+You are encouraged to eat meat from grass-fed animals and wild game.
+Fish are also included.

 Fruits And Vegetables